duqtools/duqtools/docs/config/status.md

 These only need to be changed if the modeling software changes.

 `status_file`
-: Name of the status file. (default: `jetto.status`)
+: Name of the status file.

 `in_file`
-: Name of the modelling input file, will be used to checkif the subprocess has started. (default: `jetto.in`)
+: Name of the modelling input file, will be used to check if the subprocess has started.

 `out_file`
-: Name of the modelling output file, will be used tocheck if the software is running. (default: `jetto.out`)
+: Name of the modelling output file, will be used to check if the software is running.

 `msg_completed`
-: Parse `status_file` for this message to check forcompletion. (default: `Status : Completed successfully`)
+: Parse `status_file` for this message to check for completion.

 `msg_failed`
-: Parse `status_file` for this message to check forfailures. (default: `Status : Failed`)
+: Parse `status_file` for this message to check for failures.

 `msg_running`
-: Parse `status_file` for this message to check forrunning status. (default: `Status : Running`)
+: Parse `status_file` for this message to check for running status.

 !!! note